fansoro/fansoro/content/index.md

-Title: Welcome
+title: Welcome
-Description: Morfy is a simple and light-weighted Content Management System
+description: Morfy is a simple and light-weighted Content Management System
-Template: index
+template: index

 ----

 ## Welcome to Morfy

 Welcome to your new Morfy powered website.

 ### Creating Content